Claycorp/EntWorld/README.md

 --------

 The current pack is [PineFresh](http://minecraft.curseforge.com/projects/pinefresh-1-9?gameCategorySlug=modpacks&projectID=238846)!
 Please follow the instructions below for how to get the pack!
 If you have not done 'Getting on the Server' you must do that before trying to connect!
-Otherwwise you CAN NOT JOIN!
+Otherwise you CAN NOT JOIN!

 Windows/Mac users: